wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 The term "differential" comes from the concept of differences.
 	Differentiation refers to the changes or differences in output values of a function as the input changes.
 		The differentiation of function values is represented/expressed in the fact that the derivative is defined as the **limit of the difference quotient**.
+			This quotient is a [[Division#Ratio|ratio]] - i.e. a rate of change.
+				This ratio is called the **derivative**.
+					The derivative (i.e. the ratio of the change in output values to the change in the input values) represents how a small change in the input (independent variable) results in a change in the output (dependent variable).
 ##### Difference Quotient
+The ratio of the change in output values to the change in the input values)
 #### $\LARGE {f(x+h)−f(x)​ \over h}$
 ###### Difference
 The numerator $f(x+h)−f(x)$ represents the [[Kinematics Analysis#Displacement (Δx,Δy,Δz)|displacement]] or the change in the function's value as the input changes from $x$ to $x+h$.